 Upgrading device reportable outage: This value represents a time interval after which a device is considered in an outage state if it was being upgraded before.

-E-mail report to include outages over: This value represents a time interval after which UNMS sends actual email alert after the Outage status is activated on a device.
+E-mail report to include outages over: This value represents a time interval after which UISP sends an actual email alert after the Outage status is activated on a device.